 Comprehensive deposit delineation, environmental, socioeconomic and engineering studies of the Pebble deposit began in 2004.
-A Preliminary Assessment of the Pebble Project was completed in 2011, which provided insights into the size and scale of project that the Pebble resource might support.
+A Preliminary Assessment of the Pebble Project completed in 2011, provided initial insights into the size and scale of project that the Pebble resource might support.
 The Pebble Partnership continued to undertake detailed engineering, environmental and socioeconomic studies over the next two years.

 In February 2014, the US Environmental Protection Agency ("EPA") announced a pre-emptive regulatory action under the CWA to consider restriction or a prohibition of mining activities associated with the Pebble deposit.
 From 2014-2017, Northern Dynasty and the Pebble Partnership focused on a multi-dimensional strategy, including legal and other initiatives to ward off this action.
-These efforts were successful, resulting in the joint settlement agreement announced on May 12, 2017, which enabled the project to move forward with state and federal permitting.
+These efforts were successful, resulting in the joint settlement agreement announced on May 12, 2017, which enabled the project to move forward with representative of management's current understanding of the most likely development scenario for the project, and accordingly, Northern Dynasty is uncertain whether it can realize significant value from this prior work.
+Environmental baseline studies and data, as well as geological and exploration information, remain important information available to the Company to advance the project.

+state and federal permitting.
 Also as part of the joint settlement agreement, the EPA agreed to initiate a process to propose to withdraw the Proposed Determination.
 That process was initiated in July 2017, suspended by former EPA Administrator, Scott Pruitt, in January 2018, and then re-initiated by the EPA in late June 2019.
 The Proposed Determination was ultimately withdrawn in July 2019.